GeneralBots/botbook/src/13-community/ide-extensions.md

 syn match basicComment "'.*$"
 ```

-The plugin provides several commands for interacting with BotServer.
+The plugin provides several commands for interacting with botserver.
 Use `:BotDeploy` to deploy the current bot, `:BotRun` to run the current script, `:BotLogs` to view server logs, and `:BotConnect` to connect to the server.

 ## Emacs Mode

 ### Installation

-Add the BotServer mode to your Emacs configuration:
+Add the botserver mode to your Emacs configuration:

 ```elisp
 ;; ~/.emacs.d/init.el